BUILT-IN MICROWAVE BUYING GUIDE

 What is the Difference Between Over-the-Range and Built-in Microwaves?

-It’s easy to replace the microwave you already have with the same size and style as you won't need to do any remodeling to make room.
+It’s easy to replace the microwave you already have with another model that is the same size and style, as you won't need to do any remodeling to make room.
 Over-the-range microwaves can often be installed in place of an existing range hood in your kitchen.
-And, if you already have an OTR microwave that’s past its prime, or that simply no longer meets your needs, KitchenAid brand has a range of microwave hood combinations to choose from.
+And, if you already have an over-the-range microwave that is past its prime or simply no longer meets your needs, KitchenAid brand has a range of microwave hood combinations to choose from.

 What is the Difference Between a Countertop and Built-In Microwave?